Pressure Driven Fractionalization of Ionic Spins Results in Cupratelike High-$T_c$ Superconductivity in

-Therefore, the primary effects of the above $t^\perp_{pZ}$ enhancement on lower-energy physics should be through the qualitative change in the local bi-layer electronic structure of Ni-O-Ni component and its many-body \textit{correlation} with the itinerant carriers.
-Indeed, while between these two phases Fig.~\ref{fig1} shows very similar band dispersion (or charge motion) of the carrier band crossing the chemical potential, the carrier bands do displays a distinct broadening especially along the X-R $(\pi,0,k_z)$ region, implying a large change of correlation with the local bi-layer electronic structure of Ni-O-Ni component.
+Therefore, the primary effects of the above $t^\perp_{pZ}$ enhancement on lower-energy physics should be through the qualitative change in the local electronic structure of bi-layer Ni-O-Ni component and its correlation with the itinerant carriers.
+Indeed, while in these two phases Fig.~\ref{fig1} shows very similar dispersion of the carrier bands crossing the chemical potential, distinct broadening occurs especially along the X-R $(\pi,0,k_z)$ path, implying different correlation strength with the local electronic structure of the bi-layer Ni-O-Ni component.

-We thus proceed to investigate first the \textit{local} many-body electronic structure of the bi-layer Ni-O-Ni component, aiming at identifying the bifurcation in low-energy behavior that qualitatively distinguishes the low-pressure and high-pressure phases~\cite{note_hole_impact}.
-We start with DFT-derived Hartree-scale Hamiltonian in atomic Wannier basis~\cite{Wei2002,supplementary} (or equivalently a typical atomic model~\cite{Anderson1950}) containing intra-atomic Coulomb interaction.
+We thus proceed to investigate the \textit{local} many-body electronic structure of the bi-layer Ni-O-Ni component, aiming at identifying the bifurcation in low-energy behavior that qualitatively distinguishes the low- and high-pressure phases~\cite{note_hole_impact}.
+We start with above $H^{(\mathrm{Hartree})}$ in atomic Wannier basis~\cite{Wei2002,supplementary} containing intra-atomic Coulomb interaction.
 We then derive its eV-scale effective Hamiltonian within the local $\ket{d^8p^6d^8}$ subspace, by numerically `integrating out' states containing Ni-$d^9$ configurations.

-Specifically, this is executed by applying a series of \textit{symmetric} unitary transformations numerically to completely zero out the coupling between the high-energy states from the remaining low-energy subspace~\cite{supplementary}.
-Other than taking special care on maintaining explicitly the symmetry of the representation, this numerical procedure is a straightforward implementation of the numerical canonical transformation~\cite{White2002}, which itself can be considered a complete \textit{non-perturbative} extension of the Schrieffer-Wolf transformation~\cite{Schrieffer1966,Zaanen1988,lang2021,Yin2009}.
+Specifically, this is executed by numerically applying a series of \textit{symmetric} unitary transformations to completely zero out the coupling between the high-energy states from the remaining low-energy subspace~\cite{supplementary}.
+Other than taking special care on maintaining explicitly the symmetry of the representation, this numerical procedure is a straightforward implementation of the numerical canonical transformation~\cite{White2002}, which itself can be considered a complete \textit{non-perturbative} extension of the Schrieffer-Wolff transformation~\cite{Schrieffer1966,Zaanen1988,lang2021,Yin2009}.
 The completeness of the resulting effective description is easily checked by comparing its eigenstates against the low-energy ones of the original Hamiltonian.